-This section of the WCS addresses local infrastructure capacity issues, flood risk and it provides an overall RAG rating for each of the proposed Preferred sites for major development.
+This section of the WCS addresses local infrastructure capacity issues, flood risk and it provides an overall RAG rating for each of the major Preferred Options sites, additional sites and changes in the Proposed Allocations.
 A brief methodology is outlined below.
 A summary table detailing the outcome of the site assessments is set out in Section 6.3.